mashrekur/topic_modeling_hydrology/README.md

 6_journal_analysis --- Creates plots for analysis of journal relationships

-7_diversity_analysis --- Creates plots for analysis of per-article diversities for entire corpus
+7_diversity_analysis --- Creates plots for analysis of per-article diversities and effective number of topics for the entire corpus

-8_diversity_analysis --- Creates plots for analysis of per-article diversities for individual journals, and also analysis of isolated topics
+8_diversity_analysis --- Creates plots for analysis of per-article diversities for individual journals, and also correlation between diversity and topic distributions